robert780612/VRDL-HW2/README.md

 # VRDL-HW2
 Code for Selected Topics in Visual Recognition using Deep Learning Homework 2

+## Briefly Introduction
+This repository implements a SVHN digit detector.
+I used [RetinaNet](https://arxiv.org/abs/1708.02002) with [Resnet50](https://arxiv.org/abs/1512.03385) backbone.
+It achieves mAP 0.4214 and requires only 50 ms inference time per image.

 ## Hardware
 The following specs were used to create the original solution.
 - Ubuntu 16.04 LTS